buidler-labs/hashgraph-venin-docs/src.docs/markdown/quick-start.md

 ## Architecture

-Before we move on, it's worth talking here a bit about Strato's envisioned design:
+Before we move on, it's worth talking here a bit about Venin's envisioned design:

 ```mermaid
 classDiagram